Head to unpretentious North Stradbroke Island – the world’s second-largest sand island – to relax and enjoy the laidback local lifestyle.

 Bask in all-day sunshine

 Cylinder Beach, near the community of Point Lookout, is a photogenic cove with fine white sand that attracts families and paddlers; its soft, peeling waves appeal to surfers and body boarders.
 The patrolled beach is north-facing, which means it enjoys all-day sunshine along with glorious views over to neighbouring Moreton Island.
+Other stretches of sand worth stepping foot on include Flinders Beach, Main Beach and Frenchmans Beach.

 See migrating humpbacks